LABORATORY OF DRUG DESIGN - LABORATORY OF DRUG SYNTHESIS

 D. PAVIA, G. LAMPMAN, G. KRIZ “Il Laboratorio di Chimica Organica”, Ed.
 Italiana a cura di P. Grunanger, D. Pocar; Sorbona.

 M. D’ISCHIA “La Chimica Organica in Laboratorio”, Piccin.

-The course of Drug synthesis is supported by laboratory exercises.
-These exercises will be individual and practical and will give the opportunity to each student to approach independently the solution to different syntheses and purifications of compounds of pharmaceutical interest.
+Both modules are supported by laboratory exercises.
+These exercises will be individual and practical.
+Laboratory of Drug Synthesis will give the opportunity to each student to approach independently the solution to different syntheses and purifications of compounds of pharmaceutical interest.